BuildAppolis/claude-context-wrapper/README.md

 # Use Claude with automatic context
 cc "write a function to process user data"

+# Or open interactive session with context
+cc
 ```

 ## 📋 Table of Contents